 High priests were elected for one year.
 Note that the High Priest could be re-elected the following year and for an unlimited number of years.
 His father-in-law, Anna, was re-elected eight times.
 The Roman prefect often would change high priests to put the most obedient and convenient one in the office for the Roman authorities.

 This was the case with Caiaphas, who kept his post throughout the reign of Valerius Gratus and his successor Pontius Pilate.
 Peter said about the Sadducees that they say that there is no revelation, neither angel nor spirit, but the Pharisees confess both one and the other.

 Annas, The Priest

-The male version of the name Annas in the Bible portrays a sinister character who became a high priest during Jesus’ childhood, probably why Jesus remembered him.
+The male version of the name Annas in the Bible portrays a sinister character who became a high priest during Jesus’ childhood, which is probably why Jesus remembered him.
 Because Jesus went to the temple during his childhood.
-Annas was a Sadducee, and he was part of the Maccabees’ family.
+Annas was a Sadducee and part of the Maccabees’ family.
 Annas is a syndicate member and one of the people questioning the Saviour.
 In the Gospel of John, we find a detailed account of all that happened during the trial of the Saviour.

 John chapter 18

 In John chapter 18, we find out that Caiaphas gave the Jews this advice: It is expedient for one man to die for the people.